agentic-profile/agentic-profile-express/README.md

 ## Testing an Agentic Profile With Listed Agents With Their Own Public Keys

-1. Create a demo agentic profile with public and private keys.

-	$ node test/create-demo-agentic-profile

-2. Make sure the local server is started at http://localhost:3003
+1. Make sure the local server is started at http://localhost:3003

 	$ yarn dev

+2. Create a demo agentic profile with public and private keys.

+	$ node test/create-agentic-profile

 3. Use CURL to request a chat reply: